creich/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to first try some simple small architechtures, which didn't go very well overall. as stated before, i later tried some well known architechtures like the one from NVIDIA, which became the final starting point for fine tuning in this project.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, like the first left corner. there the car went straight into the see. next hurdle was the bridge, due to the different road texture. obviously most of the road had a similay texture, wherea the bridge differed. due to the natural inbalance of training data when just driving simple circles, the bridge was problematic. so i recorded more training data, crossing the bridge only. next hot point became the corner after the bridge, where the edge of the road was not clearly marked, since there was a small way out onto some sandy road. in this case it also helped to record a few more attemts of taking the corner accordingly, as well as introducing 'hard recoveries' like facing directly to the offtrack start recording and then turn hard to the left, back to the road. last but not least, the double curve close to the inner see was hard to get for quite a while. but in this case it was not necessary to rerecord something. instead i tweaked the network architecture itself, as well as added more steps to the data augmentation. e.g. using left and right camera images combined with some manually given offset to the steering data.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The final model architecture listed in the table above. (sorry for not having a visualization of the architechture, but i did not find an appropriate tool to draw such a diagram.. maybe that would be a good point for the course, since i would like to have a design scheme of the architecture)

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps on track one using center lane driving. i did this in both directions.
 Here is an example image of center lane driving:

+![alt text][image1]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover in case it looses track over time. that happens e.g. if you only collect training data with super small steering angles, since the model learns that big steering angles are never used!
+So in fact too good driving in the simulator might lead to some kind of overfitting.
+These images show what a recovery looks like starting from the left of the road back to the center:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

-Etc ....
+As mentioned above, i added recordings of specific situations, where problems in autonomous mode occured.

+To augment the data sat, I also flipped images and angles thinking that this would additionally avoid overfitting.
+I also mentioned most of that in the former section.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process and additional augmentation, I had ~13k data points.
+I then preprocessed this data by first changing the color space to RGB and then (within the model) normalizing and cropping it.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.